CBEP-SoCB/CB_Invasives_sum/Analysis/MIMIC_Trend_Analysis_sum.md

 ```

 I ran into problems calling `lrtest()` from within the nested tibble, so
-we return to pulling significnace tests for the coefficients from the
+we return to pulling significance tests for the coefficients from the
 model summary.

 ``` r